 Asbury Theological Seminary Rededicates Estes Chapel, May 8

 More than 60 years after its construction in 1954, Estes Chapel celebrates its completed renovation on Tuesday, May 8 with a rededication ceremony at 11 a.m.
-The service will be live-streamed via newly installed technology, and a Thanksgiving luncheon will follow in the Stevens Pike Dining Room.
+The service will be live-streamed via newly installed technology, and a celebration luncheon will follow in the Stevens Pike Dining Room.

 “Estes Chapel is the heartbeat of Asbury’s spiritual life,” Rev. Jessica LaGrone, Dean of Chapel and 2002 M.Div. graduate, said.